Real options valuation: History

 Whereas business managers have been making capital investment decisions for centuries, the term "real option" is relatively new, and was coined by Professor Stewart Myers of the MIT Sloan School of Management in 1977.

 In 1930, Irving Fisher wrote explicitly of the "options" available to a business owner (The Theory of Interest, II.VIII).
 The description of such opportunities as "real options", however, followed on the development of analytical techniques for financial options, such as Black–Scholes in 1973.
 As such, the term "real option" is closely tied to these option methods.

 Real options are today an active field of academic research.
 Professor Lenos Trigeorgis has been a leading name for many years, publishing several influential books and academic articles.
-Other pioneering academics in the field include Professors Michael Brennan, Eduardo Schwartz, Graham Davis, Gonzalo Cortazar, Han Smit, Avinash Dixit and Robert Pindyck (the latter two, authoring the pioneering text in the discipline).
+Other pioneering academics in the field include Professors Michael Brennan, Eduardo Schwartz, Avinash Dixit and Robert Pindyck (the latter two, authoring the pioneering text in the discipline).
 An academic conference on real options is organized yearly (Annual International Conference on Real Options).

 Amongst others, the concept was "popularized" by Michael J. Mauboussin, then chief U.S. investment strategist for Credit Suisse First Boston.
 He uses real options to explain the gap between how the stock market prices some businesses and the "intrinsic value" for those businesses.
 Trigeorgis also has broadened exposure to real options through layman articles in publications such as The Wall Street Journal.
 This popularization is such that ROV is now a standard offering in postgraduate finance degrees, and often, even in MBA curricula at many Business Schools.